 Another barrier is that many employers are unaware that taking on apprentices/trainees is even an option.
-As detailed under question 3, employers experience difficulties in navigating the VET system, and this relates here both to ascertaining the rules and regulations around taking on apprentices/trainees and in determining which qualifications are available as part of apprenticeship/traineeship program.
+As detailed under 'Other Training Used by Employers', employers experience difficulties in navigating the VET system, and this relates here both to ascertaining the rules and regulations around taking on apprentices/trainees and in determining which qualifications are available as part of apprenticeship/traineeship program.
 For example, Dr Joanne Sillince, CEO of Pets Australia, was unaware that Certificate III in Pet Grooming was available as a traineeship in most states (except in Queensland and South Australia).